agorapulse/grails-coveralls/README.md

 # Config

-You can add your config in **Config.groovy** but it is not required, especially when running Travis CI.
+You can add your config in **BuildConfig.groovy** but it is not required, especially when running Travis CI.
 All parameters can be passed as arguments to *coveralls* Gant script.

 ```groovy